gyaltso/gyaltso.github.com/index.md

 Gyaltso Technologies is a technology startup that focuses specifically on providing highly specialized Training and Consulting services on various Eclipse Technologies, namely, Eclipse Rich Client Platform (RCP) and Plug-in development, Xtext, Eclipse Modeling Framework (EMF), and Sirius.

 We have worked with many product development companies in India, and helped them rapidly bring their teams up to speed on various Eclipse technologies.
-Our work has been greatly appreciated by our customers, and we are the favorite training and consulting partners when it comes to Eclipse technology.
+Our work has been greatly appreciated by our customers, and we are the favorite Training and Consulting partners when it comes to Eclipse technology.

 ### Services

 - Classroom style training
 - Virtual/Online training
 - Post training support
-- Eclipse Product development and maintanence
+- Eclipse Product development and maintanence.

 ### Clients

-Nokia, Robert Bosch, Tata Consultancy Services (TCS), Tata Elxsi, KPIT, Cleo, GoldenSource, Syntel, Bureau Veritas.
+Nokia, Robert Bosch, Tata Consultancy Services (TCS), Tata Elxsi, KPIT, Cleo, GoldenSource, Atos Syntel, Bureau Veritas.

 ### Training feedback